-This recommendation was approved to provide an interim update to the inadequate make allowance values currently in the pricing formulas, pending implementation of the procedure in recommendation #5, above.
+This recommendation was approved to provide an interim update to the inadequate make allowance values currently in the pricing formulas, pending implementation of the procedure in recommendation #6, below.

-7. Update current nationwide FMMO Class I price surface
+5. Update the current nationwide FMMO Class I price surface

-The final Task Force recommendation was to review and update the current nationwide Class I differential price.
-To complete this final recommendation, the Task Force spent nearly a full year, because of its complexity, reviewing and analyzing the Class I price surface across the U.S.
+The final Task Force recommendation is to update the current nationwide Class I differential price surface.
+To complete this recommendation, the Task Force spent nearly a full year, because of its complexity, reviewing and analyzing the Class I price surface across the U.S.